 - If the dough is too dry though, add a little bit more plant-based milk.
 If it appears too wet, add more flour.
 Put cling foil on top of the bowl (you don't want the dough to dry out) and let it rise for about 30-60 minutes.
 After that, it should have risen quite a bit:

-- Seal the filling and roll between your palms to form a ball.
+- Seal the filling with more dough and roll the dumpling between your hands to form a ball.
 Put all dough balls on a floured plate and let them rise again for about 20 minutes (preferably covered with cling foil).

 - You will hear when the water has evaporated and the crust begins to form.
 Enjoy warm with vanilla sauce and poppy seed sugar.